PostHog/posthog.com/contents/tutorials/delayed-survey.md

 ## Implement your delayed survey

-Once installed in your app, PostHog automatically shows your surveys to targeted users.
-All we need to do is set up the logic to do the delay and add the class to our page.
+Once installed in your app, PostHog automatically shows your surveys to users when the `.delayed-survey` class is present.
+All we need to do is set up the logic to add this class to the page after a delay.

 As an example, we do this in a basic Next.js app with PostHog already installed, but you can use any app or site that can run client-side JavaScript, including no-code site builders like [Webflow](/tutorials/webflow) and [Framer](/tutorials/framer-analytics).